 So, what happened to the Lyme vaccine?

 Called LYMERix, it was approved and licensed in the US in 1998.
 People were vaccinated.
 It was considered effective.
 But the timing was wrong.
 It came out at a time when vaccinations in general were under attack.
 Adverse reactions were reported.
 Anti-Lyme vaccine groups formed and a class-action lawsuit was filed.
 Sales were low.
 The vaccine was unprofitable.
 By 2002, it was withdrawn from the market.
-A similar vaccine under development in Europe was also dropped, so currently there is no vaccine available for humans though several are approved for dogs.
+A similar vaccine under development in Europe was also dropped, so currently, there is no vaccine available for humans though several are approved for dogs.

 Now that Lyme is occurring in epidemic proportions, might a vaccine be coming soon?

 A vaccine is still years away, a recent New York Times editorial concludes, though research is well under way and there is little doubt that it can be made.
-But it may well be blocked by a medical community which has yet to recognize that chronic Lyme disease even exists.
+But it may well be blocked by a medical community that has yet to recognize that chronic Lyme disease even exists.
 Public opinion could make a difference, however.

 There are now so many sufferers of Lyme that active orgnanizations have been formed to increase awareness and raise funding for further research, improved testing, and speedier development of a safe vaccine.
 The International Lyme and Associated Diseases Society (ILADS) is an organization created by doctors for doctors willing to help patients with Lyme.
 They provide a very different set of guidelines for treating a tick-bite than the Infectious Diseases Society of America (IDSA).
 If there is a tick-bite, any kind of tick, and if there is redness and inflammation around the site beyond what is normal from a small scratch, tick-borne disease should be considered a possibility and treated accordingly.